Dog Bite Lawyers in Shrewsbury, MO

 How a Dog Bite Lawyer in Shrewsbury, MO Can Help

-- Evaluate your case — A dog bite lawyer can go over the details and offer insight into your chances of success.
-They will review all of the evidence and how it fits with law and case precedent.
+• Evaluate your case — A dog bite lawyer can evaluate your case and offer insight into your chances of success.
+They will review the circumstances surrounding the bite, including the severity of your injuries and any relevant laws.

-- Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
-They can explain the laws that govern dog bites in Shrewsbury, MO, and they can help you navigate the injury claims process from filing an initial insurance claim to going to court if you have to.
-Throughout your case, your Shrewsbury, MO dog bite lawyer will be by the phone to answer any questions you may have.
+• Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
+They can explain the laws that govern dog bites in Shrewsbury, MO, and they can help you navigate the injury claims process from filing a claim with the appropriate insurance to going to court if necessary.
+Throughout your case, your Shrewsbury, MO dog bite lawyer will be available to answer any questions you have about personal injury claims.

-- Gather evidence — A dog bite lawyer can acquire evidence to support your claim.
+• Gather evidence — A dog bite lawyer can gather evidence to support your claim.
 This may include medical records, witness statements and any surveillance footage or other evidence.

-- Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company on your behalf.
-Insurance companies often try to pay out as little as possible, but a dog bite lawyer can stand up for you and ensure the compensation covers all of your damages.
+• Negotiate with insurance companies — A dog bite lawyer can negotiate with the dog owner's insurance company on your behalf.
+Insurance companies want to avoid paying claims, but a dog bite lawyer can advocate for your rights and ensure the compensation covers all of your damages.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep the public safe and to hold negligent actors liable for the damages they cause.
-Each state has their own laws regarding dog bites, and the laws in Missouri and Illinois are similar.
+Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold negligent actors responsible for the harm they cause.
+Each state makes their own dog bite laws, and the laws in Missouri and Illinois are similar.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.